Sleep disorders classification

 The irregular sleep-wake rhythm is one of the rarest circadian rhythm disorders.
 Sleep is divided into three or more short-term episodes of sleep, distributed day and night.
 A fundamental impairment of the biological clock is suspected.
 The number of hours of sleep acquired in 24 hours is often equal to that of people who have normal sleep patterns however they are suffering from a lack of deep sleep, which is necessary for the body's natural regenerative process.

 Non-24-Hour Sleep-Wake Disorder

-If you have Non-24-hour sleep-wake disorder, you may find yourself gradually going to bed later every night and waking up later each day.
-It is very rare, and it occurs because the internal clock is not sync with the day and night cycles.
+People who have a Non-24-hour sleep-wake disorder, may find themselves gradually going to bed later every night and waking up later each day.
+It is very rare, and it occurs because the internal clock is not synced with the day and night cycles.
 Most individuals with this disorder are blind people.
 But sometimes people who have normal vision can suffer from it.

 Muscular issues during sleep

 Muscular issues during sleep are benign motor disorders.
 Sometimes it can be dangerous because of the external environment around the individual.
 But most often, these movements are without consequences.

 While the person is asleep, she begins to mimic her nightmare/dream and suddenly begins to speak, shout, gesticulate abruptly.
 These dreams often have a part of violence, and there is a concordance between what the person dreams and what she does.